lae/web/content/logs/2019-09-18-imagination-vol-2-release-confirmed.md

 Preorders go up at 10am JST on 19 September (tomorrow) for the physical CD release on 27 November.
 It'll be available on streaming services on 26 October.
-The CD will be 5000 JPY before tax, and the digital album will be 2200 JPY.
+The CD will be 5000 JPY before tax and will come with a set of 8 pin buttons (one for each VTuber), and the digital album will be 2200 JPY.
 The album features 8 VTubers (different from vol.1):

 > Pinky Pop Hepburn ([@PinkyPopHepburn](https://twitter.com/PinkyPopHepburn)) - 「ここにいるぜぇ！」 (Koko ni Iruze!)
 > Kyo Hanabasami ([@Kyo_Hanabasami](https://twitter.com/Kyo_Hanabasami/)) - 「雪の華」 (Yuki no Hana)